To the Stars Volume I: Quantum Entanglement

 A millisecond before it would have been too late, she screeched to a halt, wrenched Simona back, and sent them both diving to the floor.

-The searing beams of light barely missed them, but the radiant heat scorched the skin on her back painfully.
-The damage reports began pouring into her awareness.
-Second degree, third degree, healing to superficial damage deferred until safety reached—
+Even so, the mind‐searing beams of light barely missed them, their radiant heat scorching the skin on her back.
+The damage reports began pouring into her consciousness. 〈Second degree… Third degree… Healing to superficial damage deferred until Emergency Mode condition is cancelled—〉

-She jumped back up immediately nonetheless, pulling Simona up with her bodily, the pain suppressed.
+She threw herself back up nonetheless, pulling Simona up bodily along with her, the pain suppressed.

-My emergency energy reserves are depleting, she thought.
+My emergency energy reserves are depleting.
+Ryouko thought.
 This isn't—

-They were surrounded by four of the monsters.
-The elevator, enticingly open just meters in front of them, was useless now.
+They were surrounded on all sides.
+The elevator, enticingly open just meters ahead, was useless to them now.

 She made her decision.